Sharon Kerr is the owner of Poise & Presents

 Sharon is based in Glengormley and has collection points in Newtownabbey and Belfast, although her smaller items can be posted with P&P charges.

 I asked Sharon to describe her business and she said, “Poise and Presents is a business where I create bespoke faux floral arrangements for most occasions in life.
 I specialise in wrist corsages and buttonholes for School Formals, weddings, day at the races or gala ball.
 It’s a bespoke service where I create faux floral arrangements that are tailored to your needs be that an occasion that requires a gift or an event where you require an arrangement to wear to compliment your clothing.”

 Sharon told me how she loves her job, “Creating beautiful arrangements and meeting people, what’s not to like.
-I love how I get lost when creating I go where the flowers take me and that brings all sorts of benefits to my own mental well being.
-The other lovely thing is seeing customers faces when I meet them and they see their order, the smiles say it all and of course when they send photos of the occasion featuring their arrangement that’s just lovely to see.
-I love to be creative and use a combination of arts and crafts with faux flowers to create the unusual, it’s not something easily explained you just have to make what you imagine.
+I love how I get lost when creating.
+I go where the flowers take me and that brings all sorts of benefits to my own mental well being.
+The other lovely thing is seeing customers faces when I meet them.
+When they see their order, the smiles say it all.
+Of course when they send photos of the occasion featuring their arrangement that’s just lovely to see.
+I love to be creative.
+I use a combination of arts and crafts with faux flowers to create the unusual.
+It’s not something easily explained you – just have to make what you imagine.